Simeon Solomon Research Archive

 • RS Exhibition History

-• AS Artwork
+• AS Secondary Sources

 • AS Exhibition History

-Website Update History
+SSRA Website Update History

-simeonsolomon.com updates.
+simeonsolomon.com updates

 Late September 2010

-UpdateDatabases of Simeon Solomon's work in exhibitions has been added, this includes a 'posthumous exhibitions' page.
+Update Databases of Simeon Solomon's work in exhibitions has been added, this includes a 'posthumous exhibitions' page.
 In addition, an exhibitions page for Rebecca Solomon has been added.

 September 2010

 UpdateThe site celebrates the tenth anniversary of the Simeon Solomon Research Archive, and the new site is officially launched.Updates include: Databases of both Abraham and Rebecca Solomon's art and a short biography of Rebecca Solomon written by Roberto C. Ferrari.
-7th August 2010 UpdateNew search facility added to the site.
-See link to the left.

 July 2010

-UpdateInformation added this month include: An exhibition history of Simeon Solomon's work between 1858 and 1872, and the beginning of a database of Solomon's work in three parts - pre- and post-1873 and undated work, and an internet resources page has been added.
+Update Information added this month include: An exhibition history of Simeon Solomon's work between 1858 and 1872, and the beginning of a database of Solomon's work in three parts - pre- and post-1873 and undated work, and an internet resources page has been added.
+The old SSRA URL is deleted and Carolyn Conroy takes over primary editing.

 The Simeon Solomon Research Archive is updated and given a new home and a new layout at simeonsolomon.com.
 In addition to myself, Roberto C. Ferrari, it is now updated and edited by my fellow Solomon scholar Carolyn Conroy.
 It will initally run alongside the old site at simeonsolomon.org.